K-JC/The_Barn/README.md

-# Technologys Used
+# Technologies Used
 ## Frameworks, Libraries, Programs & Applications Used
 * Django
 * PostgreSQL
 * Bootstrap
 * Cloudinary - I used Cloudinary to store images from this project.
-* Font Awesome - I used Icons from Font Awesome for mmy social media links which made it more realisic site.
+* Font Awesome - I used Icons from Font Awesome for my social media links which made it a more realistic site.
 * Figma - I used Figma in the planning stage to create my sitemap, from this I created my website like I had designed.
 * GitHub - My project was stored on Github.
 * GitPod - Gitpod was used for writing my code and when I pushed commits from Gitpod they were uploaded to Github where my project was stored.
 * Heroku - Where the project was deployed to.
-* Google Development Tool - Where I checked the responsiveness of the website and edit any code without the risk of making it a permanent change.
+* Google Development Tool - Where I checked the responsiveness of the website and edited any code without the risk of making it a permanent change.
 * Elephantsql - I used Elephantsql for my database.

 ## Languages